-- Acting as sole counsel on behalf of a creditor presenting a bankruptcy petition for over £3.5m against an international businessman.
+- Acting as sole counsel on behalf of a creditor in bankruptcy proceedings and successfully obtaining a bankruptcy order on a petition debt of over £3.5m against an international businessman.

 - Acting as sole counsel in successfully resisting in part an interim injunction (and obtaining fortification) involving allegations of fraud and claims for damages and lost profits in excess of half a million pounds.

 - Acting for appellants to the Privy Council of a decision of the Court of Appeal of Trinidad & Tobago concerning title to land in Tobago and counter-allegations of fraud, which settled in 2019 (with Martin Hutchings QC).